EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 `BATTLE ARENA OVERRIDE → LIVE VOXEL ARENA`

-The voxel provider supplies the environment, Stadium2 Importer supplies the actors/HUD, and BC directs the camera.
+The voxel provider supplies the environment, Stadium 2 Importer supplies the actors/HUD, and BC directs the camera.

 ### I want the host's idle camera but BC's battle cinematics